CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

    ![](../media/ex2-reverse-sentence-output.png)

-## Task 3.3- Example: Give GitHub Copilot an example or two.
+## Task 3.3- Example: Give GitHub Copilot an example or two

 Not only can people benefit from learning from examples, but so can your AI pair programmer.
 For example, in order to take the names out of the data array below and put them in a new array: